-At Partners for Justice, our mission is to improve the lives of low-income people by empowering and supporting them to maintain homes, livelihoods, family bonds, property, and access to the social safety net.
+At Partners for Justice, our mission is to disrupt the cycle of poverty and criminal justice involvement, preventing incarceration and reducing its devastating impacts on low-income people.
+We place college graduates as non-attorney Advocates within legal organizations, where they help clients navigate the criminal justice system and other legal systems and government institutions.
+Ultimately, Advocates support clients to maintain homes, livelihoods, family bonds, property, and access to the social safety net.

-As part of our first cohort of Advocates, you will be an integral part of shaping a groundbreaking service offering and the PFJ experience for future Advocates.
+As a member of an early cohort of PFJ Advocates, you will be an integral part of shaping a groundbreaking service offering and the PFJ experience for future Advocates.

 We are seeking fantastic college seniors or recent graduates who are tireless problem solvers with a strong commitment to social justice.
-You will make a two-year commitment to serve as an Advocate in one of our pilot sites: Wilmington, DE and Oakland, CA. You will work hand-in-hand with public defenders and our network of community partners to support the needs of public defenders’ clients, clients referred by our partnered civil legal providers, and other community members.
+You will make a two-year commitment to serve as an Advocate in one of our host organizations.
+You will work hand-in-hand with attorneys and our network of community partners to support the needs of clients experiencing the criminal justice system.
 Download the Advocate job description here.

 what you'll work on